renemarc/home-assistant-config/lights/README.md

 In this case I use a USB-powered [MiLight iBox2 Wifi bridge](http://www.limitlessled.com/shop/wifi-bridge-v6/) to send signals to four [FUT035 CCT controllers](https://www.futlight.com/productdetails.aspx?id=293&typeid=146), each in their own group, that are connected to custom-cut UL-Listed [high-CRI CCT LED strips](http://ledmontreal.com/en/led-strips-without-accessories/24v-led-strips-without-accessories/cct-adjustable-led-strip.html) encased in [light diffusing aluminum profiles](http://ledmontreal.com/en/led-bars-and-profiles-led-montreal/continuous-lighting-aluminum-profile.html) and placed in various locations in the kitchen.
 24v DC power is provided by UL-Listed [plug-in and hard-wired adapters](http://ledmontreal.com/en/12v-24v-power-supplies/24v-power-supplies/).

 The lights are controlled via a [Flic smart button](https://flic.io).
-Their white color slowly changes from daylight to warm white depending on the time of day, and their brightness is also gradually altered on a schedule.
+Their white colour slowly changes from daylight to warm white depending on the time of day, and their brightness is also gradually altered on a schedule.
 These changes are subtle but noticeable, since the controllers only have limited precision.

 ## Nanoleaf Aurora smart light panels

 What an awesome decorative lighting kit!
-Makes any place feel like a sofisticated café or designer cocktail bar.
+Makes any place feel like a sophisticated café or designer cocktail bar.

 The [Aurora](https://nanoleaf.me) is managed directly through WiFi, so no need for a hub, and is HomeKit compatible.
 It is integrated into Home Assistant through a third party component in [`/custom_components/light/aurora.yaml`](../custom_components/light/aurora.yaml) (actually, I am using this forked version compatible with Hass.io)